oblac/jodd/README.md

 ## 👋 Hello!

 Welcome to Jodd - a unique, alternative world of Java :) You can find here some micro-frameworks and some handy tools.
 Nothing more, nothing less.
 Keep in mind that Jodd is mostly developed and maintained by a single person.
+Really wish to complete the vision I had... meh :)

 <h4 align="center">Jodd = tools + ioc + mvc + db + aop + tx + json + html < 1.7 Mb</h4>